astlaure/astlaure.github.io/src/views/blog/modern-cpp.md

 title: Amazing Modern C++
 date: 2024-03-01
 description: C++ is a daunting, enormous and scary beast.
 The pointers, the tooling, the memory issues and dependency management makes it difficult for new and old programmers but is it still accurate?
 C++ went through a lot of changes starting with C++11 and I believe the beast is getting way more tamed than we think.
 Let's dive in on the why.
+seo: C++ is a daunting, enormous and scary beast.
+The pointers, the tooling, the memory issues and dependency management makes it difficult for new and old programmers but is it still accurate?
 ---

 C++ is a daunting, enormous and scary beast.
 The pointers, the tooling, the memory issues and dependency management makes it difficult for new and old programmers but is it still accurate?
 C++ went through a lot of changes starting with C++11 and I believe the beast is getting way more tamed than we think.
 Let's dive in on the why.